-The Republic of Cyprus along with other EU member states (Malta, France, Greece, Italy, Portugal and Spain) signed the joint ‘Declaration of the Southern Mediterranean Countrieson Distributed Ledger Technologies’ on the 4th of December 2018, with the purpose of improving cooperation in the digital field.
-Cyprus’s current plan seeks to educate all stakeholders and experts in implementing DLT and blockchain technology thus advancing the public and the private sector in Cyprus.
-The Government has set up an ad hoc Committee in 2018 that addressed the challenges and opportunities regarding DLT and Blockchain framework in Cyprus.
-The Committee was tasked with providing the necessary framework required to enable the transition to DLT/Blockchain technologies as well as to identify the roadmap needed in order to legislate and drive this transition within a year.
-In collaboration with other EU Member States and with the guidance of DLT/blockchain specialists, Cyprus wishes to expand so as to be in the front line of development in the particular field.
-Through the advancement of DLT/blockchain innovation, Cyprus plans to change the economy, become one of Europe’s leaders in innovative technologies and enable organizations to flourish,adding the field of Artificial Intelligence to Cyprus's extreme progress.
+The Republic of Cyprus along with other EU member-states (Malta, France, Greece, Italy, Portugal and Spain) signed the joint ‘Declaration of the Southern Mediterranean Countries on Distributed Ledger Technologies’ on the 4th of December 2018, with the purpose of improving cooperation in the digital field.
+Cyprus’s current plan seeks to educate all stakeholders and experts in implementing DLT and blockchain technology thus advancing the public and the private sectors in Cyprus.
+The Government set up an ad hoc Committee in 2018 that addressed the challenges and opportunities regarding DLT and Blockchain framework in Cyprus.
+The Committee was tasked with providing the framework required to enable the transition to DLT/Blockchain technologies as well as identifying the roadmap needed in order to legislate and drive this transition within a year.
+In collaboration with other EU Member States and with the guidance of DLT/blockchain specialists, Cyprus wishes to expand, so as to be in the front line of development in the particular field.
+Through the advancement of DLT/blockchain innovation, Cyprus plans to change the economy, become one of Europe’s leaders in innovative technologies and enable organisations to flourish,adding the field of Artificial Intelligence to Cyprus's extreme progress.
 Although Blockchain was initially developed for use in cryptocurrencies, it now has a far wider scope.

-Originally devised for the digital currency, Bitcoin, the tech community has now found other potential uses for the technology: smart contracts, paper-less logistics, online dispute resolution, governmental registries, e-voting, ICOs, cross border money- transfer, supply chain platforms etc. These areas, although related to blockchain, are separate in their own right.
+Originally devised for the digital currency, Bitcoin, the tech community has now found other potential uses for the technology: smart contracts, paperless logistics, online dispute resolution, governmental registries, e-voting, ICOs, cross border money-transfer, supply chain platforms etc. These areas, although related to blockchain, remain separate.
 As the Cyprus Securities exchange announced recently, virtual currencies will be regulated within the year, and this will determine the manner in which one may develop an ICO or an STO as well as the differentiation between coins and tokens.

 Our firm will assist companies, amongst other, with the following:

-- Legal support and advising for the ICO procedure of the project
+- Legal support and advise for the ICO procedure of the project

 - Drafting of shareholders agreements